 Slab leaks are high-risk water leaks below the concrete foundation of a home or building.
 The source of a slab leak is usually from a hot or cold water line.
-Leaks may be small drips or large holes in a water line caused from degraded pipe material.
-Obvious signs of a slab leak are water puddles seeping atop the slab or flooring, hardwood floor buckling or warping, and uncharacteristically high water bills.
+Leaks may be small drips or large holes in a water line caused by degraded pipe material. – Obvious signs of a slab leak are water puddles seeping atop the slab or flooring, hot floor, hardwood floor buckling or warping, and uncharacteristically high water bills.

-Your Slab Leak could be caused from any number of factors that jeopardize the integrity of your pipe system.
+Your Slab Leak could be caused by any number of factors that jeopardize the integrity of your pipe system.

 - Corrosion from Concrete